damurashov/nRF52-Zephyr-Docker/README.md

 - It creates a user with the same UID as you have, so when inside the container, you have rw-access to nRF workspace;
 - It mounts a directory into the docker container, so it's shared b/w the host, and the container;
 - It runs contained shell as a user called `nrf52` with the same UID as the user on the host;

+Please note that the workspace IS NOT a part of the container.
+You'll have to do it manually